 DreamList helps families build and support their village, even if loved ones live far apart.
 It is a platform for collaborative lists that works like a shared brain for families and teams.
 Needs, wishes, future plans, trips, external registries, purchases, memories, voice recordings, or large pursuits open for partial contributions by loved ones are all ways you can collaborate on with full control of your privacy and no advertising or indexing on search engines.
 DreamList was designed to be a trusted spam-free partner for families but it has grown to be used by office buyers, charities, and disaster recovery teams doing direct giving for families since hurricane Harvey.

-That is why DreamList is a new kind of online wishlist and registry.
-You can add not just any item from the web, but also larger goals you are saving towards: from classes, to museum memberships, 529 plans, or even furniture.
-On special occasions friends and family can buy or contribute towards the things that are truly meaningful to you.
-DreamList lets you manage lists with others, so it has proven itself handy for parents, extended families, foundations, disaster recovery teams, schools, and even churches directing goodwill to families in need all over the world.
-I hope you tell me what you think about it.
+Originally, DreamList started as a new kind of online wishlist and registry.
+You could add not just any item from the web, as well as larger goals your family is saving towards: from classes, to museum memberships, 529 plans, a renovation, or even furniture.
+On special occasions friends and family could then buy or contribute towards the things that are truly meaningful to you.

 If you can build, you can shape your world, not just talk about it.

 (In case you're wondering, I did tell Cartoon Network's teams, their CMO, and Ted Turner himself about the impact of their work.
 Per his book, Ted actually lost control of his company because of risks he took in order to purchase a massive media content library for Cartoon Network.).